anoumenon/data_structures_and_algorithms-py/README.md

 [code](https://github.com/jasonb315/data_structures_and_algorithms/tree/master/data_structures/binary_tree)<br>

-In computer science, binary search trees (BST), sometimes called ordered or sorted binary trees, are a particular type of container: data structures that store "items" (such as numbers, names etc.) in memory.
+Binary search trees (BST), sometimes called ordered or sorted binary trees, are a particular type of container: data structures that store "items" (such as numbers, names etc.) in memory.
 They allow fast lookup, addition and removal of items, and can be used to implement either dynamic sets of items, or lookup tables that allow finding an item by its key (e.g., finding the phone number of a person by name).<br>

 Instantiation of a tree:
 ```python